Sonia Mkoloma

-Sonia Mkoloma (born 17 January 1979) is a former English international netball player.
+Sonia Mkoloma (born 17 January 1979) is an English former international netball player.
 Mkoloma made her international debut for the English national team in 1999, and during her career has competed at three Netball World Championships, three Commonwealth Games and two World Netball Series.

-In 2009, Mkoloma was part of the World 7 team, consisting of international players from England, Jamaica, Samoa as well as former Australian and New Zealand international players.
+In August 2009, Mkoloma played for a World 7 team, coached by Julie Fitzgerald, that defeated New Zealand 2–1 in the 2009 Taini Jamison Trophy Series.
 In the domestic Netball Superleague she played with the Surrey Storm (formerly Brunel Hurricanes) with best friend and fellow England defender Geva Mentor.

-Mkoloma also played in the Australasian ANZ Championship: she played for the Wellington-based Central Pulse in the 2008 season, and for the Christchurch-based Canterbury Tactix in 2009.
-In 2010, she transferred to the New South Wales Swifts in Australia.
+Mkoloma also played in the ANZ Championship: she played for Central Pulse in the 2008 season, and for Canterbury Tactix in 2009.
+In 2010, she transferred to the New South Wales Swifts.
 Mkoloma continued with the Swifts in 2011, and was part of the England national team for the 2011 World Championships and 2015 World Cup.

 On 11 April 2011, Mkoloma played her 50th ANZ Championship match between the Swifts and the Magic.
 By the end of the 2014 ANZ season, Sonia left the Swifts after 69 appearances and five seasons at the club.
 She has 95 ANZ caps.

+Mkoloma is an assistant referee in the BBC 2024 revival of TV show Gladiators.